iorveth/scrt-poker-joker/README.md

 # scrt-poker-joker

 Scrt Poker Joker is a multiplayer dice game implemented on the Scrt Network.
-This is inspired by a game in the [Sea Dogs] game series.
+This is inspired by a mini game in the [Sea Dogs] game series.
 It is similar, yet more simple than Poker dice.

 The players of the game role their own sets of dice, which are represented by Secret NFTs (SNIP-721).